-This is the 18th issue of NSWP's quarterly newsletter ‘Sex Work Digest’, covering the period from February - April 2017.
+This is the 19th issue of NSWP's quarterly newsletter ‘Sex Work Digest’, covering the period from May - July 2017.

 The NSWP Global Fund Quarterly Update includes information about the most recent topics being discussed and addressed within the Global Fund.
 In 2017, there will be a total of 4 updates.